After Wisdom Tooth Removal

 - Sore throats and pain when swallowing are not uncommon.
 The muscles get swollen.
 The normal act of swallowing can then become painful.
 This will subside in 2-3 days.

-Sutures are placed in the area of surgery to minimize post-operative bleeding and to help healing.
+Sutures are placed in the area of surgery to minimize post-operative bleeding and to help to heal.
 Sometimes they become dislodged.
 This is no cause for alarm.
 Just remove the suture from your mouth and discard it.
 Dissolvable sutures are used almost exclusively with no need for removal.

 The pain and swelling should subside more and more each day following surgery.
 If your post-operative pain or swelling worsens or unusual symptoms occur, call our office for instructions.